Andrey-Saykin/GSO-SUD/README.md

-# Python Code für SUD Unterricht
+# Python Code for SUD Lesson

+This is my project library of all programs that I programmed in school.

-## Erstes Jahr
+## First year

 ### Other

 Small scripts that are not important to mention.

-### Schaltjahr Game
-Dieses beinhaltet ein Code für das automatische Generieren einer Jahreszahl und das Überprüfen ob diese Zahl ein Schaltjahr ist.

-### Wohnungsflächenrechner
-Ein Flächenrechner von Wohnungsfläche.
-- Berechnung von Räumen:
-  - [x] Rechteckige Räume
-  - [x] L-Förmige Räume
-  - [ ] Dreieckige Räume
-  - [ ] Halbkreis-Förmige Räume
-  - [ ] Trapez-Förmige Räume
-- [x] Berechnung & Vorschau von Wohnungsfläche
-- [x] Berechung & Vorschau von Fläche
-- [x] Vorschau von allen eingetragenen Räumen
-- [ ] Daten bearbeitbar
-- [ ] Sprachenvielfalt (Deutsch, Englisch, Französisch, …)

-### Populationsentwicklung von R2-D2
-Eine Simulation der Entwicklung von R2-D2.
-User kann Simulationsjahre angeben um so viele Jahre zu simulieren.
-Es gibt 3 Altersstufen von R2-D2:
-- Jung
-- Erwachsen
-- Alt

-Simulationsergebnisse werden in einer Tabelle widergegeben.

-### Nim-Spiel
-Ein Spiel wo man gegen den Computer spielt.
-Man soll Streichhölzer ziehen und wer das letzte Streichholz zieht verliert.
-**Der Computer soll immer gewinnen**.

-### Berechnung von Quadratwurzel
-Ein Script um die Quadratwurzel zu berechnen.

-### Funktions Übungen
-Ein Python Script mit diesen Funktionen:
-- Calculator with only basic +, -, * & / with multiple numbers
-- caeser encoder
-- Palindrom Checker

-These Functions are accessable in a menu.
+### Leap Year Game

+This includes a code for automatically generating a year and checking if that year is a leap year.

+### Living Area Calculator

+An area calculator for living spaces.
+- Room calculations:
+  - [x] Rectangular rooms
+  - [x] L-shaped rooms
+  - [ ] Triangular rooms
+  - [ ] Semi-circular rooms
+  - [ ] Trapezoidal rooms
+- [x] Calculation & preview of living space
+- [x] Calculation & preview of area
+- [x] Preview of all entered rooms
+- [ ] Editable data
+- [ ] Language variety (German, English, French, ...)

+### Population Development of R2-D2

+A simulation of R2-D2's development.
+Users can specify simulation years to simulate as many years as desired.
+There are three age stages for R2-D2:
+- Young
+- Adult
+- Old

+Simulation results will be presented in a table.

+### Nim Game

+A game where you play against the computer.
+The goal is to draw matches (sticks), and the player who draws the last match loses.

+**The computer should always win.**

+### Calculation of Square Root

+A script to calculate the square root.

+### Function Exercises

+A Python script with the following functions:
+- Calculator with basic operations +, -, * & / for multiple numbers
+- Caesar encoder
+- Palindrome checker

+These functions are accessible through a menu.